datactor/Adaptive-Problem-Solving/README.md

-# Rust-based Problem Solving and Concepts explained
+# Comprehensive Problem Solving and Pursuing Deep Dive to Rust Concepts

-This repository contains solutions to algorithmic problems, as well as conceptual explanations of Rust and PS in the broad sense.
+This repository contains solutions to algorithmic problems, as well as in-depth conceptual explanations of Rust and PS in the broad sense.

 ## Overview